 Finally, FearFree undertook pre-deployment training for the NGO personnel.
 We put NGO personnel through staged scenarios of the kind of situations they could expect to encounter.
 Although we didn’t wish to scare people, it was important that they had some experience and insight into how they may act when put under pressure.
 We put people through the scenarios, reflected on their performance against the policies and procedures, and then went through the scenarios again coaching and refining their responses.
 The result was staff better prepared for the worst.

 FearFree are frequently called upon to consult on physical and personal security arrangements for central government departments.
 Our consulting relationship with this department started when FearFree was asked to chair a seminar on physical and personal security for departmental Health and Safety Managers.
 At the seminar, Craig met the department's security staff who asked FearFree to review the security of their corporate services facilities nationwide.

 FearFree agreed to act as consultant and undertook the security review using the new NZSIS Protective Security Requirements (PSR) as a framework.
 We benchmarked the departments physical security capacity against the PSR, reviewing policies and procedures as well as personal and physical security systems, formulating recommendations for the department to work towards PSR compliance.

-As a result of the long-standing relationship, and in recognition of FearFree's expertise, we were then asked to consult on the physical security aspects of all new builds for the department.
-This led to the exciting opportunity to develop the framework governing the Incident Response Team at the department's headquarters.
-FearFree developed the policies and procedures governing the team's formation, deployment and operations, and had substantive input into all aspects of the building's security and layout.
+FearFree's were then asked to consult on the physical security aspects for all new builds for the department.
+In addition to having substantive input into all aspects of building security systems and layout, FearFree developed the framework governing the Incident Response Team at the department's headquarters; the policies and procedures and supporting systems governing the team's formation, deployment and operations.